aaronguostudio/gitdemo/Demo3.md

 - Added a new line from branch: `demo branch 3`.
 - Added a new line from branch: `demo branch 3`.
+- Added a new line from branch: `demo branch 3`.